Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Employees who are parents have the right to take time off if they need to look after their children.
 Stepparents are also entitled to take parental leave as long as this is agreed between all of the child’s parents.
 Eligible employees can take up to 18 weeks of parental leave for each child, up to a maximum of 4 weeks (per child) in a year.

-Maternity leave is offered to birth mothers and generally lasts for up to 52 weeks.
-It’s divided into two periods:
+Maternity leave is available to all pregnant employees, regardless of how long they’ve worked for the organisation.
+It lasts for up to 52 weeks, and is divided into two periods:

 Statutory Maternity Pay (SMP) may be paid to eligible employees during this period.

-Paternity leave is available to fathers or partners of the birth mother and lasts for up to 2 weeks.
+Paternity leave is available to fathers or partners who have at least 26 weeks of continuous service by the end of the 15th week before the week the baby is expected to be born.
+It can be taken as either two separate one-week blocks, or as a single two week block.
 Statutory Paternity Pay (SPP) may be offered to eligible employees during this period.

 Shared Parental Leave allows eligible parents to share up to 50 weeks of leave and 37 weeks of pay after the birth or adoption of a child.
-Employees can opt for a flexible pattern of leave, as long as they meet certain notification requirements.
+Employees can opt for a flexible pattern of leave, as long as they meet certain requirements for notifying their employer.

 Employees are entitled to take Parental Bereavement Leave if their child dies or is stillborn after 24 weeks of pregnancy.
 PBL allows parents to take up to 2 weeks’ leave, although a week is the equivalent number of days they would normally work in a week.
 For example, if your employee normally works 2 days per week, a ‘week’ is those two days.